ory/docs/docs/ecosystem/styleguide/styleguide.md

 ### Contractions

-Contractions are encouraged, and can create a friendly and informal tone, especially in tutorials, instructional documentation, and user interfaces.
+Contractions are encouraged, and can create a friendly and informal tone, in tutorials, instructional documentation, and user interfaces.

 Some contractions, however, should be avoided: